tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

 # Commands

 A Command type is a Discriminated Union.
-Executing the command on a specific cluster means returning a proper list of events or an error.
+Executing the command on a specific cluster or aggregate means returning a proper list of events or an error.
 You can also specify _"command undoers"_, that allow you to compensate the effect of a command in case it is part of a multiple stream transaction that fails as we will see later.
 An undoer issues the events that can reverse the effect of the related command.
 For example, the "under" of AddTodo is the related RemoveTodo (see next paragraph).